 It is a truth universally acknowledged that everyone at least once in their lifetime has come across a copy of Pride and Prejudice by Jane Austen.
 It might be in your school library, or maybe you found a friend reading it on their way to college – or perhaps you had to read it as a part of your syllabus.
-It’s been over two centuries since Pride and Prejudice was published – and it still remains not only one of the most widely prescribed novels of academic curriculums, but also one of the reader’s favorites.
+It’s been over two centuries since Pride and Prejudice were published – and it still remains not only one of the most widely prescribed novels of academic curriculums, but also one of the reader’s favorites.

 What comes to mind when we think about Pride and Prejudice?
 Is it just the story of a mother trying to get her daughters married into wealth?
-Or is it the story of Elizabeth’s resolution to marry for love and not for money that makes the novel stand out against many other of her time?
+Or is it the story of Elizabeth’s resolution to marry for love and not for money that makes the novel stand out against many others of her time?
 In this article – I will try to answer why Pride and Prejudice is still one of the most popular novels ever written.

-1. It is a novel about reading.
+1. It is a novel about reading

 One of the biggest focuses of the novel is how reading can impact someone tremendously.
 The protagonist, Elizabeth, is a reader.
 She rejects a card game to abandon herself to reading – which is a very extraordinary thing to do in a society where women were not really encouraged to read.
 She stands out against Caroline Bingley, whose only intention in reading is to attract Mr. Darcy, as she ironically exclaims: